initbiz/initbiz.github.io/letsrent/index.md

 ![Category list](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/category-list.png)

-They are created just for convenience of the rental office employees.
+They are created just for the convenience of the rental office employees.

 ## Components
 ### `RentableList`
 This component will render a list of rentables.
-The only thing you have to do is to select the rentable model from the list in component's inspector.
+The only thing you have to do is to select the rentable model from the list in the component's inspector.

-By default the list will have links with URLs to the page with `RentableDetails` to show the particular rentable.
+By default, the list will have links with URLs to the page with `RentableDetails` to show the particular rentable.

 > **Using the car rental example, using this component you can render a list of cars**

 The component will automatically embed the `OrderInfo` component and make use of it to automatically filter the list using the query string parameters.

-The component also supports AJAXly updated list of filtered elements.
+The component also supports the AJAXly updated list of filtered elements.

 ### `RentableDetails`
-This component will inject the particular rentable object in the page.
+This component will inject the particular rentable object on the page.

 > **Using the car rental example, using this component you can render details of the selected cars**